TayChap/Ballroom-Marketplace/README.md

 <p><font size="3">
 Three Technical Notes</p>

 1. The app uses MVVM architecture and UIKit to ensure proper code isolation and testability.
-It would have also been appropriate (and likely better) to use SwiftUI; however, at the time of initial development I was not familiar with it.

 2. To avoid excessive reliance on completion and error handlers, we adopted the new structured concurrency model solidified in Swift 5.5: https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html